View more photos

 Poke Gear becomes much easier to judge once it is forced into the same room as Circuit Sword, D-28S, and D008.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 Poke Gear versus Circuit Sword is interesting because better value is the obvious angle.
-If Poke Gear feels almost right but not quite, Circuit Sword is the sort of nearby detour that can completely change the shortlist.
-From another angle, poke Gear versus D-28S is interesting because better value is the obvious angle.
+Circuit Sword sits close enough to Poke Gear to make the comparison meaningful, but different enough to sharpen the buying decision.
+More importantly, poke Gear versus D-28S is interesting because better value is the obvious angle.
 Compared with Poke Gear, D-28S makes the more obvious play for readers who care about better value.
-In practice, poke Gear versus D008 is interesting because better value is the obvious angle.
-From another angle, if Poke Gear feels almost right but not quite, D008 is the sort of nearby detour that can completely change the shortlist.
+That said, poke Gear versus D008 is interesting because better value is the obvious angle.
+D008 sits close enough to Poke Gear to make the comparison meaningful, but different enough to sharpen the buying decision.

 Comparison is the antidote to spec-sheet hypnosis.
 Once you stack the neighbors side by side, you stop asking which one is objectively best and start asking which one is best for your habits.